-- 1 of the arrest and imprisonment of certain people to see if it - 2 actually happened.
-In addition to that, I was told to deal with - 3 dispatching some merchandise to Preah Vihear and to check that - 4 they had reached their destination." - 5 [15.55.46] - 6 So, in that testimony extract well, you can draw whatever - 7 conclusions you want from it, but according to Mr. Meas Voeun's - 8 statement here, Pol Pot was asking him to go out to a region - 9 because he had heard that certain things were happening there and - 10 he wanted to know what the situation was. - 11 Does this example not shed light on what we were saying about the - 12 disparities between zones and regions?
-And the fact that it was - 13 not always easy for the Centre to maintain control over what was - 14 going on. - 15 A. I don't think it shows with respect, I don't think it shows - 16 disparities; I think it simply shows a desire on the part of the - 17 central leadership to know what was happening in the zones.
-Now, - 18 you can say that shows a lack of faith in the orthodox - 19 communication channels because he could have asked the Zone - 20 leadership to report to him.
-But I don't think it's unusual that - 21 a leader would send a mission to investigate.
-It's a little bit - 22 like what we were talking about Khieu Samphan earlier when he was - 23 sent on delicate mission to find out what was happening in the - 24 provinces.
-This seems to have been a practise of Pol Pot's. - 25 [15.57.27]
+- 1 actually happened.
+In addition to that, I was told to deal with - 2 dispatching some merchandise to Preah Vihear and to check that - 3 they had reached their destination." - 4 [15.55.46] - 5 So, in that testimony extract well, you can draw whatever - 6 conclusions you want from it, but according to Mr. Meas Voeun's - 7 statement here, Pol Pot was asking him to go out to a region - 8 because he had heard that certain things were happening there and - 9 he wanted to know what the situation was. - 10 Does this example not shed light on what we were saying about the - 11 disparities between zones and regions?
+And the fact that it was - 12 not always easy for the Centre to maintain control over what was - 13 going on. - 14 A. I don't think it shows with respect, I don't think it shows - 15 disparities; I think it simply shows a desire on the part of the - 16 central leadership to know what was happening in the zones.
+Now, - 17 you can say that shows a lack of faith in the orthodox - 18 communication channels because he could have asked the Zone - 19 leadership to report to him.
+But I don't think it's unusual that - 20 a leader would send a mission to investigate.
+It's a little bit - 21 like what we were talking about Khieu Samphan earlier when he was - 22 sent on delicate mission to find out what was happening in the - 23 provinces.
+This seems to have been a practise of Pol Pot's. - 24 [15.57.27] - 25 Q. Mr. Short, if I am not mistaken when we talked about sensitive